Richard J. Berry: Education

-One of Berry's core focus areas is augmenting the existing educational system with smart public sector investments.
-One way he is doing so is through a program called Running Start for Careers, a nationally recognized apprenticeship and education program.
+One of Berry's core focus areas was augmenting the existing educational system with smart public sector investments.
+One way he did so was through starting a program called Running Start for Careers, a nationally recognized apprenticeship and education program.
 This public-private partnership allows high school students to enroll in a semester-long, dual-credit career exploration class held at industry sites for work-and-learn programs.
 Participants have higher graduation rates, and the program has served over 1000 local students and the program has maintained a 98% graduation rate.
 Running Start for Careers was named one of the Top 25 "Innovations in Government" by the Harvard Ash Center in May 2015.

-Berry has also committed $100,000 a year to fund six "Homework Diner" locations.
+Berry also committed $100,000 a year to fund six "Homework Diner" locations.
 Homework Diner is a grassroots, community-led program that provides after-school tutoring and meal assistance to families.
 The program addresses two common barriers to education – hunger and lack of parental involvement.
 Homework Diner provides free nutritious meals prepared by culinary students from the Central New Mexico Community College (CNM), and educators stay late to tutor children and help them with their homework.
 It brings families together around a table with a meal and involves parents in helping their children with their academics.
 The program's inter-generational approach also includes GED courses for parents who attend.

 Berry announced that the city will provide approximately $115,000 for an International Baccalaureate (IB) program at Sandia High School, the first program of its kind in the local public school district.
 The IB diploma program is a world-recognized college prep program for juniors and seniors based on rigorous academic standards.
 Qualified students from across Albuquerque will be encouraged to participate.
 APS expects IB to be offered to a junior class of 100-150 students beginning with the 2013-2014 school year.
+Sandia High School, as of the 2025-2026 school year, offers over a dozen IB classes.

-Another initiative Berry put into action is TalentABQ, which helps people gain the certifications they need to show prospective employers that they have the skills to do the job and improve productivity in their businesses.
-The program tests people for free at 35 locations around the City of Albuquerque.
-In the last two years 14,000 people have decided to be tested to see what job they would be best at, nearly 42,000 assessments have been taken.
-The city is working with 250 businesses to go into skills based hiring.
-The City of Albuquerque has 622 people through TalentABQ and the skills-based hiring.
+Another initiative Berry put into action is TalentABQ, which helped people gain the certifications they needed to show prospective employers that they had the skills to do the job and improve productivity in their businesses.
+The program tested people for free at 35 locations around the City of Albuquerque.
+Within two years of 2017, 14,000 people had decided to be tested to see what job they would be best at, and nearly 42,000 assessments had been taken.
+The city had also been working with 250 businesses to go into skills based hiring.
+In 2018, TalentABQ's contract was not renewed, the initiative's website expired and the program is defunct.